 To share content with participants who have dialed in, touch Share screen:

 To stop sharing to the meeting, touch Stop sharing.
 To stop sharing locally to the meeting room, disconnect the cable from your laptop or PC.

-For more information about screen sharing with Pronto, go to Using Pronto.
+For more information about screen sharing with Pronto, go to Screen sharing to a room.

 Room systems with two screens attached (screen A and screen B), show full-screen self view under the following circumstances: